Make Your Next Trip Extraordinary

 Just a 90-minute flight from Lisbon, Madeira is easy to add on to a trip to mainland Portugal.
 The island combines virgin laurel forest, amazing hiking, great local gastronomy, and world-class hotels where you’re treated like royalty.
 If all you want is some beachside R&R, on the other hand, Porto Santo—the archipelago’s second-largest island—is the place for you.

 The Azores are much more remote.
-It’s a place to go not for ultra-luxe resorts and 24-hour concierge service, but for whale-watching and breathtaking natural beauty.
+There are no ultra-luxe resorts or fully staffed villas, no 24-hour concierge service or sandy beaches with lounge chairs.
+But if it’s breathtaking natural beauty you are looking for, the Azores has it in spades.
+They are a place to visit for an active holiday—hiking, biking, whale-watching, and kayaking.
 For a slower-paced trip, stay just on the main island of São Miguel; if you prefer to see a bit more, base yourself on Faial and take day trips by ferry to Pico and São Jorge.

 ancient stone castle on green hillside in Marvao village in the Alentejo region of Portgual